devmrin/try-htmx/README.md

 A simple todo app using HTMX.

-It's currently static, there's no db.
+It's currently a static app, as there's no db.

-Only one todo item is added / deleted.
+For demonstration purposes, only one todo item is -

+- initially fetched via GET call
+- added via POST call
+- deleted via DELETE call

 ## Tech